Beer label illustration for Canadian brewery Avant Garde Artisans Brasseurs

 It was later also commisioned by Feelgood Magazine to be used on the cover of their magazine

 French fashion label Kothai commissioned me to create artwork for their collection of reporter bags.
 The brief was to create something typographic with a vintage feel – something I really love doing.
-I wanted to do an artwork in an old-school record cover and one in cassette style.
+I wanted to do an artwork in an old-school record cover style.
 They liked the idea, and after browsing my record collection for inspiration I created some sketches.
 When the sketches were approved I traced them in Adobe Illustrator and created a couple of different colour ways of the artwork.
 These Kothai bags are available in stores and online To order please visit their website.

 Edits is an exhibition at Amsterdam Central Station.
 Each designer was asked to produce an artwork inspired by a museum in Amsterdam.
 I was inspired to design this piece after a visit to Edward and Nancy Kienholz's 'The Hoerengracht' at the Amsterdam Historical Museum.

 Packaging design for DrNo-Effects' Power Supply.
 This is the new sheriff in town with zero tolerance for nasty noise, hum and buZzzzzz!
 If you are a guitarit and interested in this product, please follow this link: www.drno-effects.com for more info.